-The TLV320AlC31 is a low-power stereo audio codec with a stereo headphone amplifier, as well as multiple inputs and outputs, programmable in single-ended or fully-differential configurations.
-Extensive register-based power control is included, enabling stereo 48-kHz digital-to-analog converter (DAC) playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable, battery-powered audio and telephony applications.
+The TLV320AIC33 is a low power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs programmable in single-ended or fully differential configurations.
+Extensive registerbased power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.

-The record path of the TLV320AlC31 contains integrated microphone bias, a digitally-controlled stereo microphone pre-amp, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
-The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls to the various outputs.
+The record path of the TLV320AIC33 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
+The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls, to the various outputs.

-The TLV320AlC31 contains four high-power output drivers as well as two fully differential output drivers.
-The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended, $16-\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capless output configuration.
-In addition, pairs of drivers can be used to drive $8-\Omega$ speakers in a BTL configuration at 500 mW per channel.
+The TLV320AIC33 contains four high-power output drivers as well as three fully differential output drivers.
+The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended 16- Ω headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capacitorless output configuration.
+In addition, pairs of drivers can be used to drive 8- Ω speakers in a BTL configuration at 500 mW per channel.

-The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass/treble/midrange effects, speaker equalization, and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz rates. stereo-audio analog-to-digital converter (ADC) supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers providing up to +59.5 dB analog gain for low-level microphone inputs.
+The stereo audio DAC supports sampling rates from 8 kHz to 96 kHz and includes programmable digital filtering in the DAC path for 3D, bass, treble, effects, speaker equalization, midrange and de-emphasis for 32-kHz, 44.1-kHz, and 48-kHz rates.
+The stereo audio ADC supports sampling rates from 8 kHz to 96 kHz and is preceded by programmable gain amplifiers providing up to +59.5-dB analog gain for low-level microphone inputs.

-The serial control bus supports the I2C protocol, while the serial-audio data bus is programmable for I2S, left-/right-justified, DSP, or TDM modes.
+The serial control bus supports SPI or I2C protocols, while the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
 A highly programmable PLL is included for flexible clock generation and support for all standard audio rates from a wide range of available MCLKs, varying from 512 kHz to 50 MHz, with special attention paid to the most popular cases of 12-MHz, 13-MHz, 16-MHz, 19.2-MHz, and 19.68-MHz system clocks.